microsoft/MLOpsTemplate/src/workshop/documents/part_0.md

 - You will have the same repo in you github account Repository

-- Leave the tab open, don't close it yet
+- Leave the tab open, DO NOT close it yet, you will come back to the your repo

 ## 3. Choose your development environment